Skip to main content

 Moving on from the remuneration, working hours, and leave entitlements discussed in the previous section, this section will focus on health and safety requirements under Dutch law.
 Health and safety is an important consideration for any recruitment agency contract; employers must ensure that their employees are provided with a safe work environment in which to carry out their duties.

-Furthermore, employers must also actively promote health awareness among personnel by providing them with adequate information about hygiene practices in the workplace as well as taking steps to prevent occupational illnesses caused by exposure to hazardous substances or materials.
-By adhering to these legal obligations concerning health and safety standards, recruitment agencies can help protect both themselves and their workers from potential harm.
-With this understanding in place, we now move onto discussing dispute resolution procedures.
+Employers must also actively promote health awareness among personnel by providing adequate information about hygiene practices in the workplace and taking steps to prevent occupational illnesses caused by exposure to hazardous substances or materials.
+By adhering to these legal obligations under the Working Conditions Act (in Dutch: Arbeidsomstandighedenwet), recruitment agencies can help protect both themselves and their workers from potential harm.

 Dispute resolution procedures in the Netherlands